• Skip to primary navigation

 Israeli Couscous with Zucchini and Chicken

-Among several kinds of lentils and beans (we had lots of bean stews, lentil soups, hummus lately), there was this rather large bag of Israeli couscous.
+Among several kinds of lentils and beans (we had lots of Romanian bean stew, black lentil pasta soup, and roasted red pepper dip lately), there was this rather large bag of Israeli couscous.

 What is Israeli couscous?

-It is not gluten free but otherwise vegan, full of fibers and has a low glycemic index, so a quite healthy food I would say.
+It is not gluten-free, but it is otherwise vegan, full of fiber, and has a low glycemic index, so it is quite a healthy food, I would say.

-You can use it like you would use pasta or rice or regular couscous, it is versatile, can be eaten as a side dish, in salads with lots of veggies (tried that too with roasted vegetables, it was delicious) or in one-pot dishes like this one.
+You can use it like you would pasta, rice, or regular couscous.
+It is versatile, and it can be eaten as a side dish, in salads with lots of veggies (I tried that, too, with roasted vegetables; it was delicious), or in one-pot dishes like this one.

-If you don't know it yet (most of you probably do, I think I am quite late to discover it), give it a try, I think you would like it!
+If you don't know it yet (most of you probably do; I think I am quite late to discover it), give it a try.
+I think you will like it!

 Chicken Israeli Couscous with Zucchini

-Light chicken Israeli couscous with zucchini.
-A risotto-like dish with tender chicken breast, sweet peas, and crunchy zucchini, an easy and delightful summer dish.
+Try this light chicken Israeli couscous with zucchini; a risotto-like dish with tender chicken breast, sweet peas, and crunchy zucchini.

 5 from 3 votes